 Despite the addition of millions of newly insured Americans under the Affordable Care Act (ACA), hospitals continue to struggle with the issue of bad debt created by non-paying patients.

-U.S. hospitals provided $41.1 billion in uncompensated care in 2011, according to the American Hospital Association's latest annual survey.
+U.S. hospitals spent the equivalent of $42.8 billion in uncompensated care on patients in 2014, accounting for 5.3 percent of all expenses, according to the American Hospital Association.